Microsoft Copilot Review 2026: Features, Pricing & Verdict

 Is Microsoft Copilot better than ChatGPT?

-For general-purpose AI tasks, ChatGPT outperforms Copilot — it scores 85.6% on MMLU-Pro versus Copilot's underlying model, offers a larger 400K token context window, and has a vastly larger ecosystem.
+For general-purpose AI tasks, ChatGPT outperforms Copilot on paper: it offers a larger 400K token context window than Copilot's underlying model, plus a vastly larger ecosystem of Custom GPTs and plugins.
 Copilot only wins if you need deep Microsoft 365 integration and enterprise compliance built in.

 What is the difference between Microsoft Copilot free and Copilot Pro?

 The free tier offers limited daily chats, standard image generation, and basic web grounding.
-Copilot Pro at $20/month adds priority access to the latest GPT-4o and o1 models, enhanced image generation via DALL-E 3, and Copilot features inside Microsoft 365 apps like Word and Excel — though the latter requires a separate M365 subscription.
+Copilot Pro at $20/month adds priority access to the latest GPT and o1 models, enhanced image generation via DALL-E 3, and Copilot features inside Microsoft 365 apps like Word and Excel, though the latter requires a separate M365 subscription.

 Does Microsoft Copilot work without a Microsoft 365 subscription?